tribovine/learngit/readme.txt

 fifth line
 6th line
 7th: this line is only for dev
-8th: this line is on master ( keep the master)
+8th: this line is on master ( keep the master) // there must be a conflict!!!
 9th: the 9th line
 i made conflict at dev